driedpampas/realme-8-megaguide/readme.md

 2. ## Installing custom recovery and sideloading custom rom
    #### ⚠️ If switching between custom roms skip step 2.
-   #### ⚠️ If the required recovery has not changed you may skip step 3 as well.
+   #### ⚠️ If the required recovery has not changed you may skip step 3 as well, and run `adb reboot recovery` directly.

 	1. Move the `recovery.img` and `vbmeta.img` files to the **platform-tools** folder.
  	2. Run the command `fastboot --disable-verity --disable-verification flash vbmeta vbmeta.img`.
 It should show